ibm-cloud-docs/schematics/cli-reference.md

 {{site.data.keyword.bplong_notm}} supports 50 API requests per minute, per host, and per customer.
 The location can be `us-east`, `us-south`, `eu-gb`, or `eu-de` region.
 You need to wait before calling the command again.
 {: shortdesc}

-To create a workspace, you must specify your workspace settings in a JSON file.
+To create a workspace, you can specify your workspace settings in a JSON file.
 Make sure that the JSON file follows the structure as outlined in this command.
+Also ensure the `location` and the `url` endpoint are pointing to the same region when you create or update the {{site.data.keyword.bpshort}} workspace and actions.
+For more information, about location and endpoint, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location).
 {: note}

 {{site.data.keyword.bplong_notm}} deprecates older version of Terraform.
 For more information, see [Deprecating older version of Terraform process in {{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-deprecate-tf-version).